Current Water Status: Stage 3 Restrictions

 NBU consistently monitors multiple climate and utility operating system factors to prepare for and understand the severity of each drought we face.

-In Stage 3, watering with a sprinkler or irrigation system is allowed one day per week every other week based on the last digit of your address and must occur BEFORE 10:00 a.m. and AFTER 8:00 p.m.
+In Stage 2, watering with a sprinkler or irrigation system is allowed one day per week based on the last digit of your address BEFORE 10:00 a.m. and AFTER 8:00 p.m.

 When NBU is in a non-drought period, use of a handheld hose, drip irrigation system, soaker hose that does not spray water in the air, or a five-gallon bucket is allowed at any time on any day.
 All landscape watering, including residential, commercial, and public landscapes, must comply with the Water Conservation and Drought Management Plan.
 During Stage 1, 2, or 3, foundations may be watered up to two hours on any day during watering times, by handheld hose, or using a soaker hose, or drip system placed within 24 inches of the foundation, that does not produce a spray of water above the ground.